Archaeological frequently asked questions

-The sympathetic management of monuments is encouraged and English Heritage has locally based monument wardens who can offer owners more detailed advice on how to manage their monuments.
+The sympathetic management of monuments is encouraged and Historic England has locally based monument wardens who can offer owners more detailed advice on how to manage their monuments.
 Grants may also be available via agri-environment schemes.

 It is a against the law to damage a scheduled monument by carrying out works without consent, cause reckless or deliberate damage or use a metal detector or remove an object found with one without a licence from English Heritage.

 How do I obtain Scheduled Monument Consent ?

 Information on obtaining Scheduled Monument Consent is available from the Historic England website.